belastingdienst/opr-paas/docs/administrators-guide/capabilities/cluster-wide-quotas/index.md

 ---
-title: Basic usage
+title: Basic usage of CWQs
-summary: A basic usage description of how to use CWQs.
+summary: A basic usage description of how to use Cluster-Wide Quotas.
 authors:
   - devotional-phoenix-97
   - hikarukin
 date: 2024-07-01
 ---

-Basic usage of CWQs
+Basic usage of Cluster-Wide Quotas
 ===================

 With Cluster Wide Quotas, cluster admins can bring all resources for all Paas'es belonging to a capability together in one cluster wide resource pool.
 This brings down over commit at the expense of the risks associated with resource sharing.

+See [benefits](./benefits.md) for more details on the exact use-case and it's benefits.

 Use a quota per Paas
 --------------------